ai-forever/MERA/docs/dataset_cards/en/ruhumaneval.md

 ### Data Splits

-The public_test set contains `164` tasks with test cases and answers from the original dataset.
-The test set contains `164` tasks with closed answers specially collected by authors for this benchmark.
+The public test (train split) contains `164` tasks with test cases and answers from the original dataset.
+The closed test set (test split) contains `164` tasks with closed answers specially collected by authors for this benchmark.
 For the test set, we provide only test cases without outputs and solutions.

 ### Prompts